ne3lakolkar/BricManiac/README.md

 ## How to play
 As simple as it seems, you need to break the bricks present in the frame without dropping the ball out of the paddle's reach.
-That's it, only one chance to do it.

 To keep up with your score, a scoreboard is added to the right corner of the screen.